rickosborne/cascades/md/13-2-3-manifest.md

 _You're looping.
 Or you're loopy._

-Crazy would feel different, wouldn't it?
+Having a breakdown would feel different, wouldn't it?
-I was beginning to wonder if I was crazy during the first repeat.
+I was beginning to wonder if I was during the first repeat.
 This one made it clear I wasn't.

-It was a loop.
+_It's a loop._

 I didn't know how it started or why or who did it or what was causing it or even when it was going to happen again.
 All I knew is that it was real.